 The Rijksmuseum in Amsterdam is the premier art museum in the Netherlands.
 It is the most visited museum in the country.

 The Rijksmuseum is devoted to several national collections — and consists of Dutch art from the earliest moments to the 19th century.
 One of its most popular paintings is The Night Watch, by Rembrandt.

-The top 5 museums in the Netherlands, as measured by the number of visitors during the year 2019, are all located in Amsterdam.
+The top 5 museums in the Netherlands, as measured by visitor numbers, are all located in Amsterdam.